jncraton/BWMetaAI/README.md

 New AI commands/macros:
 -----------------------

-This includes an AI preprocessor which implements some new commands that you can use if you want to contribute to this project.
+This section is only useful if you're planning to hack on this project and are already familiar with PyAI scripting.
+It describes new AI preprocessor commands that you can use when contributing.

 ### If blocks